-Repair Category 1 Notes The electrical system appears of mixed eras with a modern circuit breaker switch fuse board provided.
-No evidence of recent electrical testing was apparent.
+Management .
+Repair Category 2 Notes The electrical system appears to be of an older pattern with wired electrical fuses.
+No evidence of recent electrical testing was noted.
 The Institution of Engineering and Technology recommends that inspection and testing is undertaken at least every 10 years and on change of occupancy.
 It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with present IET regulations.